 slcanis implemented by

 can.interfaces.slcan.slcanBus.
 Only Classic CAN is supported.
-The serial port settings are fixed at 115200-8N1.
-Example:
+The serial port settings are fixed at 8N1, but baudrate can be optionally specified with

 virtualis described in https://python-can.readthedocs.io/en/master/interfaces/virtual.html.
 The channel name should be empty.
 Example: